MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/configure-channel-provider-app-profile-manager.md

   > ![Select app profiles.](../media/channel-app-profile-manager.PNG "Select app profiles")

-6. Select **Add channel providers** and then, select **Create a new channel provider in Unified Interface**.
+6. Select **Add channel providers**, and then select **Create a new channel provider in Unified Interface**.
 The **New Channel Provider** page opens in a new tab.

   > ![Create new channel provider.](../media/create-new-channel-provider-app-profile-manager.PNG "Create new channel provider")

-7. Fill in all the required details to configure a new channel provider.
+7. Fill in all the following details.

 | Field | Description |
 |-------|-------|